-Entry norm II-Issue shall be through book-building route, with at least 75% of net offer to the public to be mandatorily allotted to the Qualified Institutional Buyers.
+Entry norm II-Issue shall be through the book-building route, with at least 75% of the net offer to the public to be mandatorily allotted to the Qualified Institutional Buyers.

 Lock-in requirements in brief

-The eligible promoters’ contribution is locked-in for three years.
+The eligible promoters’ contribution is locked in for three years.
 The entire ‘pre-issue’ share capital, other than the one locked in as promoters’ contribution shall be locked in for a period of one year.
-All the securities issued on firm allotment basis shall be locked in for a period of one year.
+All the securities issued on a firm allotment basis shall be locked in for a period of one year.
 The date of the lock-in shall be reckoned from the date of commencement of commercial production or the date of allotment in the public issue, whichever is later.
-The shares held by promoters are locked in may be pledged with banks or financial institutions for loans, provided the pledge of shares is one of the terms of the sanction of the loan.
+The shares held by promoters are locked in and maybe pledged with banks or financial institutions for loans, provided the pledge of shares is one of the terms of the sanction of the loan.

 The Intermediaries involved in an issue